webealin/homelab-blog/content/posts/how-to-start-a-blog-i/index.md

 - **the code editor of your choice:** I'm using VS Code with the WSL plugin here but use whatever editor you are comfortable with.
 - **a GitHub account:** Well, that one most of you will already have anyways and in case you don't, it shouldn't be too challenging.
 - **some basic knowledge of markdown and git:** Or at the very least you should know what the both of them are.
 Most modern code editors do the hard work of git commands for you anyways.
 If you're not comfortable with markdown yet, there is a pretty good documentation called [Markdown Guide](https://www.markdownguide.org/) you can check out first.
 - **a registered domain:** *(optional)* While this one is not really necessary to follow along, I would really recommend you to get one.
-It's not as expensive as you might think (I'm paying 24 € a year for this one) and makes your blog look way more professional.
+It's not as expensive as you might think (I'm only paying 24 € a year for this one) and makes your blog look way more professional.
-- **a cup of *whatever your favorite hot drink is*:** Yep, already quite cold outside here in Germany.
+- **a cup of *whatever your favorite hot drink is*:** Yep, it's already quite cold outside here in Germany.

 ## Installing Hugo